wuding-card/wuding3-server/README.md

 # wuding3-server
 The third generation wuding-card server

+## automaton.md

+Regulated some variables' name and the steps of the whole automaton.

 ## start.md

 Read this file to get basic information of the tools chain and how to continue work.